thingsboard/thingsboard.github.io/_includes/docs/reference/python-rest-client.md

 ### Count entities using Entity Data Query API

-The following sample code shows how to use Entity Data Query API to count total devices.
+The following code sample shows how to use Entity Data Query API to count the total number of devices.

 ```python
 import logging